wghou/windows-filament-getting-started/Index.md

 ## Content

 - Introduction
-- "Hellow world" with SDL
+- "Hello world" with SDL
 - Basic framework of the filament
+- Setup of the filament
-- etc
+- Samples